exakat/exakat/docs/Rules.rst

    // twice $a
    if ($a || $b || $c || $a) {  }

-   // Hiding is parenthesis is bad if (($a) ^ ($a)) {}
+   // Hiding in parenthesis is bad if (($a) ^ ($a)) {}

    // expressions may be large